mark-torres/python-stuff/automate/notes.md

 **The `webbrowser` module**

-The webbrowser module’s open() function can launch a new browser to a specified URL:
+The webbrowser module's open() function can launch a new browser to a specified URL:

 	>>> import webbrowser
 	>>> webbrowser.open('http://inventwithpython.com/')